Why it’s so Important to Always Use Complex and Unique Passwords

 1) Update passwords on a regular basis, and always immediately after being notified of a possible breach.

-2) Passphrases are effectively secure and easier to remember, so use them.
+2) Passphrases are effectively secure and easier to remember, but use them sparingly.

 3) Don’t reuse passwords between multiple accounts.